awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-updatepolicy.md

 **Important**
 During a rolling update, some Auto Scaling processes might make changes to the Auto Scaling group before CloudFormation completes the rolling update\.
 These changes might cause the rolling update to fail\.
 To prevent Auto Scaling from running processes during a rolling update, use the `SuspendProcesses` property\.
 For more information, see [What are some recommended best practices for performing Auto Scaling group rolling updates?](https://aws.amazon.com/premiumsupport/knowledge-center/auto-scaling-group-rolling-updates/)

 Be aware that, during stack update rollback operations, CloudFormation uses the `UpdatePolicy` configuration specified in the template before the current stack update operation\.
 For example, suppose you have updated the `MaxBatchSize` in your stack template's `UpdatePolicy` from 1 to 10\.
 You then perform a stack update, and that update fails and CloudFormation initiates an update rollback operation\.
 In such a case, CloudFormation will use 1 as the maximum batch size, rather than 10\.
-For this reason, we recommend you make changes to the `UpdatePolicy` configuration in a stack update separate from, and prior to, any updates to the `AWS::AutoScaling::AutoScalingGroup` resource that are likely to initiate rolling updates\.
+For this reason, we recommend you make changes to the `UpdatePolicy` configuration in a stack update separate from and before any updates to the `AWS::AutoScaling::AutoScalingGroup` resource that are likely to initiate rolling updates\.

 ### Syntax<a name="cfn-attributes-updatepolicy-replacingupdate-syntax"></a>